lilyinstarlight/MCP/README.md

 ```
 The setup script will ask a few questions about your system then automatically install the files.
 It additionally creates the folders specified in `config.py` if they don't exist.
 The administrator user has access to all of the servers and to the administration interface.

 Start the daemon using the init system specified in the setup script.
-If no init system was specified, start the daemon by running `mcp` as root.
+If no init system was specified, start the daemon by running `mcp` as the desired user.

 ### Downloading sources